josema88/jmordonez-site/content/about.md

 +++
 Hey I'm Jose and I'm from Guatemala 🇬🇹, I'm a techie 💻 and I love soccer ⚽️, travel 🗺🛩 , and enjoy time with my family and friends ☕️🍺🌮🍕.

 I'm currently working as a Software Engineer at [Autoweb](https://www.autoweb.com/).
-My skills are mainly at backend (Java, C#) and I'm a DevOps enthusiast.
+My skills are mainly at backend (Java, C#), Azure Cloud and I'm a DevOps enthusiast.
 I co-founded [LaserAnts](https://www.laserants.com/) at the beginning of 2019.

 Also, I'm the community leader at [Azure Guatemala](https://www.facebook.com/azuregt).
-I enjoy participating in different tech communities attending to meetups and also participate as a speaker.
+I enjoy participating in different tech communities attending meetups and also participate as a speaker.
 In the last years, I've tried to travel outside my country more frequently so I found that I like to travel to other countries, cities and know new places and cultures.

 ## Professional Information

 I'm a Systems and Computer Science Engineer with a post-graduate education, CSM®, CSD®.
-I have 8 years' experience in software development, creating solutions for health insurance, banking/finance, and digital marketing companies member of Fortune 500 and Nasdaq.
+I have 10 years of experience in software development, creating solutions for health insurance, banking/finance, and digital marketing companies member of Fortune 500 and Nasdaq.
 My experience covers from analysis to implementation of systems, automation, and testing, focusing on quality, compliance, and information security.
-Experience at software architecture design and implementation on-premise and in the cloud with Azure; experience in team leadership and Project Management under SCRUM, integrating all the Agile and ALM framework with Azure DevOps and Atlassian Jira; experience implementing CI/CD with DevOps culture approach.
+Experience in software architecture design and implementation on-premise and in the cloud with Azure; experience in team leadership and Project Management under SCRUM, integrating all the Agile and ALM frameworks with Azure DevOps and Atlassian Jira; experience implementing CI/CD with DevOps culture approach.

 I've been a speaker at the events:

+* Global Azure Latam 2021
 * JConf Central America 2020
 * Tech Community Day 2020
 * Microsoft Azure training Days Guatemala 2019